📖This article is part of the complete guide to Property photo editing. What Is Property Photo Editing, and Which Option Is Right for You?

 Step 3: Test the Quality Threshold

 Upload a sample of your raw images to a free trial of a specialized AI tool.
 Compare with results from a generic tool (like Lightroom auto-tone or a mobile app).
 Pay attention to color accuracy, shadow retention, and edge artifacts.
 In my tests, generic tools often blow out highlights in rooms with bright windows, while real estate–trained AI maintains detail.
+Also check how they handle virtual staging—is the furniture scaled properly?
+Does the lighting match the room?

 Step 4: Check Integration

 Can the solution plug into your existing photography workflow?
 Many AI platforms now offer API access or bulk upload portals.
 RealVision AI, for example, accepts RAW and JPEG files and returns high-resolution images ready for MLS upload.
+Some also integrate with popular real estate software like MLS platforms or Dropbox.

 Step 5: Measure the Impact

 After implementing, track your listing metrics: days on market, view counts, and number of showings.
-I’ve seen agents reduce time on market by 30% within 60 days of adopting specialized AI property photo editing.
+I've seen agents reduce time on market by 30% within 60 days of adopting specialized AI property photo editing.
+One client in Austin, Texas, went from an average DOM of 45 to 22 after switching from a manual editor to RealVision AI.
+Another agent in Charlotte saw her listing view count increase by 73% in just three months.

 💡Key Takeaway